 Lithotripsy (extracorporeal shock wave lithotripsy – ESWL)

-Lithotripsy is a non-invasive alternative to surgery and is usually used to treat kidney stones less than 2-3 centimetres in diameter.
+Lithotripsy is a non-invasive alternative to surgery and is usually used to treat kidney stones less than 2 centimetres in diameter.
 It uses high-energy shock waves to shatter the stones.
 Once the stones are disintegrated, the sand-like fragments that remain pass out of the body in the urine.
 Large stones may require more than one lithotripsy treatment.
-For a more detailed explanation of this treatment please see our Lithotripsy for Kidney Stones fact sheet.
+For more about this treatment link to our Lithotripsy for Kidney Stones page.

-Once there has been a kidney stone, there is an increased likelihood of recurrence.
-It is estimated that 30 – 50% of people will develop a further kidney stone within five years of developing the first kidney stone.
+Once a person has had a kidney stone, there is an increased likelihood they'll have more.
 Steps that can be taken to prevent the development or recurrence of kidney stones include:

-Drinking plenty of fluid - up to 2 litres per day is recommended
+Drinking plenty of fluid - 2 litres per day is generally recommended

 Adequately treating underlying medical conditions